Panopticon-Project/panopticon-admin/FRAMEWORK.md

 * Notes - Description goes here

 #### Website
 A website used by the attacker.
 URLs should be in the format of hxxp so people don't accidentablly navigate to the URL by clicking on it.
 IP addresses shouldhave square brackets [] arond the last separator so people don't accidentally navigate to the address.
 Dates should be in the format of DD Month Year e.g. 01 January 2019.
+State no information for entries that don't yet have any information.
+* Name - Name of website
 * About - Description goes here
 * URL - [hxxp://address[.]com](URL to source)
 * IP - [000.000.000[.]000](URL to source)